sgod1/instana-agent-install-helm/README.md

 air gapped instana agent helm chart intstall and upgrade

 Install skopeo, helm, oc and add to the path.<br/>

+You can clone this repo per agent cluster, or configure multiple clusters.<br/>

+`Cluster names in configuration`
+Scripts take optional `cluster` argument.<br/>

+Optional `cluster` argument is a logical key for the target cluster reference in configuration.<br/>

+When ommitted, default is `default_cluster` key.<br/>

+Configuration for the `default_cluster` is always included in the agent configuration.<br/>

+Per cluster configuration values are used only when cluster key is referenced by the scrit `cluster` argument.<br/>

+`Target cluster login`
-Log into target openshift cluster as cluster admin.<br/>
+Log into target openshift cluster as cluster `admin`.<br/>

-This repo is supposed to be cloned per target cluster.<br/>
+Kubeconfig context name is set in agent configuration for each target cluster.<br/>

+Run `oc config get-contexts` to see context names for target clusters.<br/>
+Current kubeconfig context is marked with the star.<br/>

+`Agent image names and architecture`
 Image names are formatted to include agent image os and architecture.<br/>
+Agent image os and architecture are defined for each target cluster.<br/>

+`Instana helm chart agent configuration`
+Instana agent configuration is defined for each target cluster and passed to `helm` command as second value file.<br/>
-Use `helm-agent-config.yaml` file to configure instana agent.<br/>
+`helm-agent-config.yaml` file is used by default to configure instana agent.<br/>
-Place external helm agent conifguration into `_charts/helm-agent-config.yaml`.<br/>
+You can place external helm agent conifguration into `_charts/helm-agent-config.yaml`.<br/>

 Copy agent environment file template:
 ```